nf-core/rangeland/docs/usage.md

 For information on Landsat, see [here](https://www.usgs.gov/core-science-systems/nli/landsat).

 Satellite data should be given as a path to a common root of all imagery.
-This is a common format used in geographic information systems, including FORCE, which is applied in this pipeline.
+This is a common format used in geographic information systems, including FORCE, which is used in this pipeline.
 The expected structure underneath the root directory should follow this example:

 ```tree